Relaxation of first-class constraints and the quantization of gauge theories: from "matter without matter" to the reappearance of time in quantum gravity: Conclusions

 \section{Conclusions}

 Generally, one can say that in a theory with gauge symmetries or in a theory with first-class constraints, the relaxation of some of these constraints implies the appearance of new physical degrees of freedom.
 This is the essence of the Fock--Stueckelberg approach that we have discussed in this article.
-The idea is rather simple, and our goal was to present a comprehensive overview of this method, which is often independently rediscovered in the literature, and many sources do not include a discussion of the origins and physical meaning of the formalism.
+The idea is rather simple, and it is often independently rediscovered in the literature, whereas its origins and physical meaning frequently remain unclear.
+Our goal was to present a comprehensive overview of a method that generalizes the original works of Fock and Stueckelberg, which we refer to as the Fock--Stueckelberg theory.

 The physical meaning of the Fock--Stueckelberg theory was best captured by Dirac in his own proposal of a new electrodynamics \cite{Dirac}: if we do not know the structure and dynamics of the ``sources'' of gauge fields (such as the electrons in electromagnetism or certain kinds of matter-energy in gravity), we can consider breaking the gauge symmetry, and promoting some of the ``spurious" gauge degrees of freedom to physical fields that describe or define the sources themselves.
 So are Dirac's ``electrons without electrons,'' and the ``matter without matter'' of generalized unimodular gravity, which can lead to models of dark matter and dark energy without details about their internal structure.
 So is the independent mass ``field'', which leads to an independent ``proper time'' variable, in Fock's and Stueckelberg's relativistic particles, which do not suffer from the traditional problem of time of Klein--Gordon-like Hamiltonian constraints, and thus they inspire avoidances of this problem in quantum gravity.